port-labs/port-blueprint-cleaner/README.md

 ## Features

-- 🔍 Search and delete entities within a specific date range
+- 🔍 Search and delete entities based on their update timestamps, with optional filtering by integration type and identifier
 - 🔐 Secure authentication with Port.io API
 - ⚡ Asynchronous operations for better performance
 - 🛡️ Configurable deletion options